landamessenger/git-board-flow/README.md

 ---

-Get started with **Git-Board** and simplify your GitHub project workflows today! 🚀
+Get started with **Git Board Flow** and simplify your GitHub project workflows today! 🚀